By John Bentley

 What are TEFL & TEFL Certification for Teaching English Abroad?

 “TEFL” is the acronym for Teaching English as a Foreign Language, or simply, English language instruction for non-native speakers.
-Also known as Teaching English to Speakers of Other Languages (TESOL), English Language Teaching (ELT), and teaching ESL (English as a Second Language), the field of TEFL/TESOL is one of the fastest growing educational fields in the world, presenting thousands of excellent professional opportunities in all corners of the globe to native and fluent English speakers who earn their TEFL/TESOL certification.
+Also known as Teaching English to Speakers of Other Languages (TESOL), English Language Teaching (ELT), and teaching ESL (English as a Second Language).
+The field of TEFL/TESOL represents one of the fastest growing educational fields in the world.
+The field presents thousands of excellent professional opportunities for teaching English abroad in all corners of the globe to native and fluent English speakers who earn their TEFL/TESOL certification.

 In practical terms, when these terms are applied to the field of teaching English abroad, there is little or no difference between “TEFL” and “TESOL.”
 They are both acronyms that essentially mean the same thing: teaching the English language to non-native speakers.
 Likewise, in the vast majority cases, when it comes to teaching English abroad, a “TEFL certification” and a “TESOL certification” are the same and the terms are interchangeable.

 On a more technical level, TESOL (Teachers of English to Speakers of Other Languages) is the term applied to the teaching of English to non-native speakers in native English speaking countries, so those who will earn degrees and work domestically in the field in the UK, Canada, Australia, Ireland, New Zealand, and South Africa and US will typically use the term “TESOL.”

 TEFL or TESOL Certification and requirements for getting a job teaching English abroad